wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

   can work on the source w/o waiting for transpilation during development.

-- Since vanilla nodejs now understands typescript pretty well, most tools should just work.
-  This makes build sequencing should be easier.
-  You can typecheck or test a change w/o running our build step first.
+- Since vanilla nodejs now understands typescript pretty well, most tools should just work and build sequencing should be easier. it should be ok to typecheck or test a change w/o running our build step first.

 ### TypeScript `erasableSyntaxOnly`
 - To make it easy for vanilla node tools to understand our sources,